951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Option 1 Heroes de Sostoa, 2 (Vialia Bus Stop)

-Can it be done in rain or wind?
+Can the tour take place in rain or wind?

-It will depend on the wind speed and the amount of rain.
-The day before, the forecasts are studied and if they are not suitable for visiting the Caminito del Rey, customers are informed.
+It depends on the wind speed and the amount of rain.
+The day before the visit, the weather forecast is reviewed and, if the conditions are not suitable for visiting the Caminito del Rey, customers are informed.

-The Caminito del Rey is one-way, from North to South.
-You will only be able to go back along the same path in very exceptional and emergency cases.
+The Caminito del Rey is a one-way route, from north to south.
+Turning back along the same path is only allowed in very exceptional cases or emergencies.

 Is the Caminito del Rey dangerous?

-Although years ago it was named the most dangerous path in the world, today we can assure you that it is one of the safest, thanks to its reconstruction in 2015.
+Although years ago it was known as the most dangerous trail in the world, today we can say that it is one of the safest, thanks to its reconstruction in 2015.

-We suggest comfortable, sporty clothing and footwear, depending on the time of year.
-Water and a little food are also recommended.
-Very importantly, in summer, do not bring flip-flops.
+We recommend comfortable sports clothing and footwear, depending on the time of year.
+Water and a small snack are also recommended.
+Very important: in summer, do not wear beach flip-flops.

-What distance will I cover on the Caminito del Rey?
+How far will I walk on the Caminito del Rey?

-How do you walk the Caminito del Rey?
+How is the Caminito del Rey route completed?

-The Caminito del Rey walk is a hiking activity that lasts around 3 hours and has a medium-low difficulty.
+The Caminito del Rey route is a hiking activity that lasts around 3 hours and has a medium-low level of difficulty.

 Contact